farout101/SarrMal_AI_Model_DEMO/README.md

 ## The AI Models

-The AI models integrated into this demo app are difficult to access directly because they are secured with Google OAuth.
-This was done to ensure that only authorized users can interact with the models, maintaining data security and integrity.
+The AI models integrated into this demo are hosted and managed via Google Cloud.
+Due to this, direct access to the models is restricted, and only authorized users can utilize them.
+The models are secured with Google OAuth, ensuring that only those with the necessary credentials can execute and interact with the AI.

+This approach is essential for maintaining the security and privacy of the data processed by the AI models.
+It also allows us to control and monitor who can access the models, preventing unauthorized usage.

+Since the models are deployed on Google Cloud, users who wish to interact with them must have the appropriate OAuth credentials.
+Without these credentials, it won't be possible to access the full capabilities of the models.

 ## Displaying Images

-Initially, we used the Unsplash API for image searching, but due to its inaccuracy, we switched to the Google Custom Search API.
-However, the Google API has a limited number of daily requests, so we loop the API through multiple Google accounts to bypass this limitation.
+For image searching, we initially used the Unsplash API; however, it didn't meet our accuracy requirements.
+As a result, we transitioned to the Google Custom Search API.
+This API provided more reliable results, but it came with a limitation: a restricted number of daily requests.

+To work around this, we implemented a system that loops the API requests through multiple Google accounts.
+This approach allows us to handle a larger volume of requests while staying within the API's usage limits.

 ## About the Chat Bot

-The final models used in this SarrMal app include:
+The final models integrated into the SarrMal app are:

-- **Food_Suggestion_model_v3**: This model is responsible for generating food suggestions based on user input.
+- **Food_Suggestion_model_v3**: Responsible for generating food suggestions tailored to the user's input.
-- **FINAL_FOOD_ANALYSIS_V1**: Used in the transition between image and text.
-We leveraged OpenAI's vision model via the OpenAI API for image detection, as the Gemini model does not allow tuning for image models.
+- **FINAL_FOOD_ANALYSIS_V1**: This model handles the transition from image to text.
+We utilized OpenAI's vision model through the OpenAI API to detect and analyze images, as the Gemini model does not support tuning for image-related tasks.

-In case the image detection fails, we implemented a "fail-safe plan" that takes text input (food name) directly.
+In scenarios where image detection fails or is unavailable, we've implemented a "fail-safe plan" that accepts direct text input, such as the food name, ensuring the system remains operational.

-We decided not to train our AI models from scratch due to the lack of comprehensive datasets related to our focus area.
-Even if suitable datasets were available, the limited time frame for AI model development made it impractical.
-Instead, we opted to tune pre-existing multi-modal models.
+We chose not to train our AI models from scratch due to several constraints.
+Firstly, there is a lack of comprehensive datasets specifically tailored to our focus area.
+Secondly, even with a suitable dataset, the time available for AI model development was insufficient to achieve the desired level of accuracy.
+As a result, we opted to tune existing multi-modal models instead of building our own from the ground up.

 ## The Main Functionality of the Food Models

-The primary goal of our models is to detect users' health information and provide reliable meal plans, specifically targeting individuals with diabetes and hypertension.
+The primary goal of our AI models is to analyze the user's health information and provide personalized meal plans, particularly for individuals with diabetes and hypertension.
+These meal plans are designed to be reliable and tailored to the user's specific health needs.

 This repository contains only the stripped-down version of our SarrMal AI models.
 You can check the full API version [OneBitMyanmar/SarrMal_API](https://github.com/One-Bit-Myanmar/api-for-sarrmal-app).